 Rebuild the Fence

 If your fence needs major repairs, replacing it might be a better option than trying to fix it.
 After you take the old fence down, your next job will be to install the posts, which entails a little more work than simply digging holes.
-Here’s a video to show you how.
+You can see some fence building choices here.

 Don’t Forget the Gate